 They are one of the most critically endangered whale species, with an estimated population of 400-500 in the world today.

 Northern Idaho Ground Squirrel

-The Northern Idaho ground squirrel can be found in Valley and Adams Counties in Idaho at elevations of 2290 meters.
+The Northern Idaho ground squirrel can be found in Valley and Adams Counties in Idaho at 2290 meters.

-They are classed as critically endangered by the IUCN due to poisoning, hunting, and trapping.
+The IUCN critically endangers them due to poisoning, hunting, and trapping.

 They grow up to 26cm in length with a weight of almost 300 grams.
 The Northern Idaho ground squirrel hibernates up to eight months of the year.

 Palmer’s chipmunks can be found among temperate forests of pinyon and juniper.
 They can be spotted in the Spring Mountains of Clark County of Nevada.
 They are found at an elevation of 3,000 meters above sea level

 They are considered endangered on the IUCN red list due to residential and commercial developments and human intrusion, which has led to habitat loss.
 Their population is decreasing.

 Their body length ranges up to 22cm with a tail of 10cm.
 They have solid black and white dorsal stripes with a tan side.

 They can be seen in the winter running on top of snow but have burrows where they retreat to.